 Toilet facilities are available at the Cromford Meadows registration/finish area and across the route at the following intervals:

-Yes, but via cash only, so please ensure that you bring the money with you (the correct money would be really useful if possible please).
+Yes, so please ensure that you bring the money with you (if cash please bringing the correct money would be really useful if possible please).

 The registration fees are as follows: